- Visiting Chesapeake?

 Click photo to enlarge.

 The Canal is the site of the popular event "Paddle for the Border," which takes place in the spring.
-The event attracts paddlers from Maryland to Georgia, ages eight to eighty, fitness-buffs to historians, nature enthusiasts to families looking for a pleasant day's adventure.
+The event attracts paddlers from all over, ages eight to eighty, fitness-buffs to historians, to families looking for a pleasant day's adventure.

-- 11-Mile Paved Multiuse Trail that connects to Deep Creek Park
+- 8.3 Mile Paved Multiuse Trail that connects to Deep Creek Park

 - Boat, Canoe or Kayak Ramp